Autonomous demon exploiting heat and information at the trajectory level: General framework

 in the denominator of $\mathcal{G}(z, \xi)$ [Eq.~\eqref{G(z, xi)}], we determine the coefficients $c_{n}$ by proceeding order by order.
 In this way, one obtains $\Pcool = c_1$ and $\Scool = c_2$.

 In order to analyze the performance accounting for the trade-off between cooling power, efficiency, and precision, we define the performance quantifier

-inspired by the thermodynamic uncertainty relations (TUR)~\cite{Pietzonka2018May,Kheradsoud2019Aug}.
-Due to the specific choice of multi-terminal (information/nonthermal) resource, we do not expect this factor to fulfill the standard TUR bounds for two-terminal refrigerators and it is therefore of interest to investigate what the constraints on this TUR-inspired performance quantifier are.
-Considering the factor $X_\mathrm{TUR,global/info}$ for the cooling power to the three dots~\cite{Gingrich2016Mar}, see details in Appendix~\ref{app:TUR}, we find

-which is limited by a value strongly depending on the parameter regimes.
-However, under demon condition, $J_\mathrm{in}^Q=0$, and at $\mu_\R = 0$, Eq.~\eqref{TUR global} becomes

-meaning that it is constrained by 1 similar to the standard TUR for refrigerators.
-However, we cannot make a similar statement about $X_\mathrm{TUR,info}$.
+inspired by the thermodynamic uncertainty relations (TUR)~\cite{Pietzonka2018May,Kheradsoud2019Aug,Gingrich2016Mar} see explanations in Appendix~\ref{app:TUR}.
+We have denoted $\eta_\text{Carnot} = \TR/(\TL - \TR)$ the Carnot efficiency of a standard refrigerator operating between temperatures $\TR$ and $\TL$.
+In particular, under demon condition, $J_\mathrm{in}^Q=0$, and at zero potential bias, $\mu_\R = 0$, $X_\mathrm{TUR,global}$ corresponds exactly to the TUR for the three-dot system~\cite{Gingrich2016Mar}.
+Therefore $X_\mathrm{TUR,global}$ is bounded by 1, like the standard TUR for refrigerators, however, we cannot make a similar statement about $X_\mathrm{TUR,info}$, see details in Appendix~\ref{app:TUR}.
 Instead, since $\dot{\Sigma} = \dot{\Sigma}_\M + \dot{\Sigma}_\D$, from the local second laws \eqref{local second law}, and using the expressions of the efficiencies, given in Eqs.~\eqref{eq:global_eff} and \eqref{eq:info_eff}, we find that in general

 In Sec.~\ref{sec:average performance}, we will use both quantifiers to analyze the performance of the triple-dot system operating as a ``demonic'' refrigerator.